Bodies Under Siege: Self Mutilation, Nonsuicidal Self Injury, And Body Modification In Culture And Psychiatry

 Favazza critically assesses new and significant biological, ethological, social, and psychological findings regarding self-injury; presents current understandings of self-injurious acts from cultural and clinical perspectives; and, places self-mutilation in historical and contemporary context.

-About the author: Armando R. Favazza, M.D., M.P.H., is a professor in the Department of Psychiatry at the University of Missouri, Columbia.
+Armando R. Favazza, M.D., M.P.H., is a professor in the Department of Psychiatry at the University of Missouri, Columbia.
 He is a fellow of both the American Psychiatric Association and the American College of Psychiatrists and is a co-founder of the Society for the Study of Psychiatry and Culture.